merce-github/Z2Z4AdditiveCodes/README.md

 ## Composition of the package

-The   "Z2Z4-Additive  Codes"   package  is  composed  of  five
+The   "Z2Z4-Additive  Codes"   package  is  composed  of  four
 directories:

 * [/src](src): The files to attach to Magma “Z2Z4AdditiveCodes.m”,
       "ZZZ4StandardForm.m", "Z2Z4MinimumWeight.m", "Z2Z4Cyclic.m",
       "Z2Z4CoveringRadius.m", "Z2Z4CodeConstructions" and
       "Z2Z4Decode.m".
-* [/docs](docs): The manual to use the package in pdf format.
+* [/docs](docs): The manual to use the package, in pdf format.
 * [/examples](examples): Examples  from  the  manual.
 They can  be loaded in Magma as soon as the package is attached.
 * [/test](test): Some test files that can be used to check the package.